khanhdew/FlippingGame/README.md

 3. Navigate to the project directory and run `mvn clean install` to build the project.
 4. To start the application, run `mvn javafx:run`.

+## Github Actions
+- Now able to package into executable file in multi platform.

 ## Features
 - [x] Player vs AI.
 - [x] Database.